 Sub-distribution shall be from the 'riser boards' to final circuit boards in research rooms and circulation spaces.
 Separate lighting and power distribution boards are preferred, but where this is not possible, separate isolation must be provided for the lighting and power sections of the distribution board.
-Distribution board enclosures shall be constructed out of mild steel; plastic or fibre glass material is not acceptable.
+Distribution boards shall be positioned so that they are fully accessible and can be worked on without the use of a ladder or other aids.
+Distribution boards should not be located in mechanical services plant rooms unless they serve the equipment within those areas.
+Distribution board enclosures shall preferably be from the Merlin Gerin Isobar 4 range.
+Distribution boards constructed out of plastic or fibre glass material are not acceptable.

-Metering instrumentation of the 'riser boards' - see Appendix D for details.
+For metering instrumentation of the 'riser boards', see Appendix D for details.

-3.5 Horizontal Sub-Distribution
+3.8 Horizontal Sub-Distribution